DataKinds/sixty-five-oh-two/README.md

 Everything that this module exposes is in [src/DSL/SixtyFiveOhTwo.hs](https://github.com/Aearnus/dsl-sixty-five-oh-two/blob/master/src/DSL/SixtyFiveOhTwo.hs).
 A quick browse through this file will reveal the full extent of the features of this eDSL.

 ## What does the language provide me?
-### <div style="width=100%;text-align:center">The entire breadth of 65C02 opcodes</div>

-* Full coverage.
+* **Full coverage**.
 Everything bit of code that the 65C02 can understand is represented in this language.
 Everywhere `adc`  to `wai` can be used.
 These opcodes are represented as generic operations, each of which simply append to the bytecode that gets passed into it.
 Here's an example of the definition for a certain opcode:
 ```haskell
 lda :: AddressingMode -> Instruction
 lda (Immediate b) = genericOp 169 b